A Chiastic Reconfiguration Of Zechariah 1-6

 We will use the NIV Bible for this parse.

 Parsing this chiasmus involves dividing portions of the text into three categories as above.
-We will call the period of the Construction of the Second Temple Period 1, The First Jewish–Roman War Period 2 and The Start of Christ's Millennial Reign Period 3.
+We will call the period of the Construction of the Second Temple Period 1, The time of the First Jewish–Roman War Period 2 and The Start of Christ's Millennial Reign Period 3.

 Categorizing Zechariah 1:8-6:15

 Ch 5 Vs 1-4 belong to Period 2.
-Judahites are warned and punished in the First Jewish-Roman War.
+Judahites are warned and punished during the First Jewish-Roman War through a "scroll".

 Ch 5 Vs 5 - Ch 6 Vs 8 belongs to Period 3.
-Satan's influence over the Israelites' economy is removed.
-Christ defeats Satan and takes control over the rest of the world.
+Satanic influence over the world economy is removed.
+Christ defeats Satan and takes control over the world.

 Ch 6 Vs 9-15 belong to Period 1.
-Zechariah performs a prophetic action that predicts that the Messiah will be both priest and king.
+Zechariah performs prophetic actions that makes predictions regarding Period 3.

 Original text